Waldo Hotel: Design and Construction

 The Waldo was designed by American Architect Harrison Albright, a seven-story brick and terra-cotta structure, rose in Clarksburg, West Virginia, in 1904.
 Construction, spearheaded by developer Nathan Goff Jr., began in 1902 and spanned over two years at a cost of over $400,000.

 The Beaux-Arts style heavily influenced the hotel's design, evident in its symmetrical facade, prominent corner tower, and classical architectural elements.
 Red brick formed the building's core, while cream-colored terra-cotta accents provided decorative flourishes and window surrounds.
 Modern engineering techniques were employed, with a steel frame supporting the structure.
 The first floor housed a bank and shops, integrating the hotel into the city's commercial fabric.
 Once one of the state's most luxurious hotels and the social center of Clarksburg, the Waldo Hotel was a gathering place for parties, weddings, and civic meetings.

 Interior Details

-Stepping into the Waldo Hotel in 1904 was an experience in grandeur.
-The 60-foot-long lobby soared with 31-foot ceilings, its mosaic tile floor a mesmerizing tapestry under a cascading crystal chandelier.
-Ten marble columns, each accented with ivory and gold, stood guard, framing ornate plasterwork ceilings adorned with Beaux-Arts motifs.
-Mahogany reigned supreme at the reception desk, polished brass lamps glinting beside portraits of the city's elite.
-A crackling fireplace, its carved marble mantel a testament to artisanal skill, promised warmth and comfort.
+In 1904, the Waldo Hotel's lobby was approximately 60 feet long and had 31-foot ceilings.
+The lobby featured a mosaic tile floor, a crystal chandelier, and ten marble columns decorated with ivory and gold accents.
+The ceiling contained ornate plasterwork with Beaux-Arts motifs.
+The reception desk was made of mahogany and was accompanied by brass lamps and portraits of local figures.
+The lobby also included a fireplace with a carved marble mantel.

-Guest rooms offered a sanctuary of spaciousness, high ceilings echoing with intricate plaster moldings and floral flourishes.
-Large windows, draped in heavy velvet, framed views of the bustling city, while plush armchairs and sofas invited lingering conversations.
-Mahogany furniture, crafted with meticulous attention to detail, housed beds adorned with carved headboards and crisp linens, promising restful slumber.
+Guest rooms are spacious with high ceilings and large windows with velvet curtains.
+The rooms also included armchairs and sofas, mahogany furniture, and beds adorned with headboards and linens.

 Beyond the individual rooms, the Waldo unveiled further layers of its opulence.
-A grand ballroom, its oak parquet floor polished to a mirror-like shine, awaited the rhythm of dancing feet.
-A library, shelves groaning under the weight of leather-bound volumes, whispered tales of forgotten adventures.
-Private dining rooms, each adorned with unique flourishes, catered to intimate gatherings, while state-of-the-art amenities like electric lighting and an ice plant underscored the hotel's commitment to modernity and comfort.
+A grand ballroom with oak parquet floor.
+A library, private dining rooms, and state-of-the-art amenities like electric lighting and an ice plant.